 A perennial favorite of mine, Jodi writes some of the best stories around.
-Over the years, she’s shifted her focus from what she’s doing to talking about the importance food and culture—she even wrote a book about it.
+Over the years, she’s shifted her focus from what she’s doing to talking about the importance food and culture — she even wrote a book about it.
 If you want to read stories about people, culture, and delicious local food, this is your website.

 One of my must-reads for a long time running, this blog has great insights and long, deep stories about where they visit and who they meet.
 They give you a great sense of local culture.
 I always say that if there’s ever a contest for best blog, I would tell you to vote for me first, but then I would go vote for Dan and Audrey.

 Witty, smart, and funny, Geraldine DeRuiter writes this wonderful blog about traveling the world.
-She blogs about everything (mostly her travels with her husband) with a smart, funny, and sometimes snarky twist.
+She blogs about everything (mostly her travels with her husband) with a sometimes snarky twist.
 If you want to laugh and smile, read what Geraldine has to say.
 She was named one of Time’s Best Blogs in 2011.
 It was a well-deserved award.

 The Great Affair

 Candace creates beautiful watercolor paintings during her travels and then shares the stories behind the pictures.
 I discovered her website this year and am happy I did.
 She’s already making waves in the travel-writing world.
 She also recently wrote an article about travel in India as a woman for this website.